 OUR LATEST GAIA-X PROJECT

-Agri-Gaia is designed as a decentralized infrastructure for the exchange of data and algorithms in agriculture.
-GAIA-X is used as the basic infrastructure to implement, for example, identity management and semantic description of services and data.
+Agri-Gaia is designed as a decentralised infrastructure for the exchange of data and algorithms in agriculture.
+Gaia-X is used as a basic infrastructure, for example to realise identity management and semantic description of services and data.

-GAIA-X is based on proven European strengths.
-These include, among other things, the diversity of its offerings and strong medium-sized and decentralized structures.
-In this way, the numerous investments in digital technologies spread across Europe are linked and have a greater impact.
+Gaia-X builds on Europe's proven strengths.
+These include the diversity of services as well as strong medium-sized and decentralised structures.
+In this way, the numerous investments in digital technologies spread across Europe will be linked and have a greater impact.